urahara897/interview_cardmarket/README.md

 Both can be valid.

 ### k8s deployment

 1. Set up a kubernetes cluster ie. kind, minikube, k3s etc. the one you like the most.
 2. Create a deployment of an app ie. busybox, nginx, something simple.
-Maybe your own app if you have one.
+This application should have a dockerfile created by you and it should be built by you.

 * extras: IaC, GitOps